unknownwoman/GettingCleaningData/CodeBook.md

 4. Then the file is also made more readable by rearranging columns and I have added names to activity.
 This addresses question 3 and 4.
 The file is still called CleanData.mean.std

-5. Finally, Icreated another tidy data set with the average of each variable for each activity and each subject.
+5. Finally, I created another tidy data set with the average of each variable for each activity and each subject.
 The file name is summary. (this addresses last question)